LidaGh/Microsoft_Azure_NLP_Solutions/README.md

 ![AI-timeLine](https://github.com/LidaGh/Microsoft_Azure_NLP_Solutions/blob/master/images/AI_timeline.PNG)

+# Microsoft Azure AI
+The Microsoft AI platform provides a suite of powerful tools to allow developers to easily and quickly infuse AI into their applications and scenarios, enabling new, intelligent experiences for their users.

+![Microsoft Azure AI](https://github.com/LidaGh/Microsoft_Azure_NLP_Solutions/blob/master/images/azureAI.PNG)

 # Mapping NLP applications to Microsoft Azure AI
 This is a free-understanding of mapping between Azure AI solutions and NLP applications.

-![Microsoft Azure AI](https://github.com/LidaGh/Microsoft_Azure_NLP_Solutions/blob/master/images/azureAI.PNG)

 ![Mapping NLP to Azure](https://github.com/LidaGh/Microsoft_Azure_NLP_Solutions/blob/master/images/MappingNLP.PNG)

 # Getting Started

-Microosft Azure AI services apply NLP techniques for two types of solutions:
+Microosft Azure AI can be used for NLP applications for three

 ## Pre_built AI:
 ### A) Azure Cognitive Services: